 In this day and age, it is easy to "let someone else do it" or to take the attitude that "I just don't have the time."
 Sound familiar?
 A Neighborhood Watch has little chance of success if only a few individuals are involved.
 Make a commitment NOW to help your family, your home and your community.
 Get started by filling out a Neighborhood Watch Application (PDF)

 Neighborhood Watches begin simply by establishing a communication network between homes.
 Watch meetings are then scheduled to educate homeowners about security measures, including orientation in a property marking program called Operation Identification.

 - Implement security recommendations.
 Participate in Operation I.D.

 - Be watchful for suspicious persons and activities in your neighborhood.

 - Alert the police when you have knowledge of a crime.

 - Don't be afraid to get involved.
 The police and your neighbors will thank you.

 - Volunteer to be a Block Captain or Neighborhood Watch Coordinator.

 - Help develop and distribute a neighborhood newsletter.

-- Meet your new neighbors.
+- Meet your neighbors.
 Show them how to be part of the Neighborhood Watch team.

-- If you are interested in getting a Neighborhood Watch started in your area, or would like to know more about the program, contact (830) 386-2582 or email by clicking here Neighborhood Watch Info.
+If you are interested in getting a Neighborhood Watch started in your area or would like to know more about the program, call 830-386-2582 or email Crime Prevention.